About the Campaign

 Most Americans would be shocked at what the gun industry has become.
 Six-shot revolvers and hunting rifles and shotguns have been replaced by high-caliber “pocket rocket” concealed carry pistols and military bred assault weapons: ranging from AR-15 assault rifles, to AK-47 assault pistols, to 50 caliber sniper rifles that can penetrate armor plating from a mile away and down jetliners on takeoff and landing.
 In today’s militarized gun industry, frequently the only difference between guns used in the field of battle and those sold on the civilian market is that the guns in soldiers’ hands can fire in automatic mode (firing bullets as long as the trigger is depressed or in three-shot bursts) while those in civilian hands are semiautomatic (firing only one bullet per trigger pull) — essentially a distinction without a difference.

 The fact is that under federal law virtually anyone with a credit card and no felony convictions can legally outfit their own army.
-At the same time, in the face of long-term declining household gun ownership, the firearms industry, in partnership with the National Rifle Association, is following a marketing trail blazed by the tobacco industry: targeting children, women, and minority groups as new customers and hoped-for political foot soldiers.
+At the same time, in the face of long-term declining household gun ownership, the firearms industry, in partnership with the National Rifle Association, is following a marketing trail blazed by the tobacco industry: targeting children, women, and communities of color as new customers and hoped-for political foot soldiers.

 Policy goals of the Campaign for Gun Industry Accountability are: